-State Protected Areas Service under the Ministry of Environment; Ministry of Environment of the Republic of Lithuania.
+State Protected Areas Service under the Ministry of Environment;

 1. C. Measures Taken to Implement Article III of the Agreement

 6. Legal measures taken to protect bats, including details of enforcement actions to support such measures

 Several main national laws in the field of nature protection should be mentioned, where issues of wildlife conservation (including the conservation of bats as well) are included: